Lab-RoCoCo-Sapienza/RoCoCo-Lounge/docs/source/usage.rst

 Server Usage Instructions
 =========================

-This document provides the configuration details for three servers available to PhD students, along with usage instructions and guidelines.
+This document provides the configuration details to accessing servers available to Lab RoCoCo's PhD students, along with usage instructions and guidelines.

 Contacts
 --------
 - **Professor**: iocchi@diag.uniroma1.it
 - **Admins**: suriani@diag.uniroma1.it, argenziano@diag.uniroma1.it

-Server Location: Room B120

 Resources
 ---------